Grand Place

 • Walk past The Royal Theatre of La Monnaie, home to the National Opera of Belgium and a cultural centre for people to enjoy theatre, ballet, and classical music;

-• Discover a spectacular view of the city from Mont des Arts (Mount of the Arts).
+• Discover a spectacular city view from Mont des Arts (Mount of the Arts).

 Brussels is a city of history and modernity, seriousness and quirkiness intertwined.
-It is a political heavyweight, that is also the home of many a famous cartoon strip - and evidence of Tin Tin and the Smurfs can be found literally everywhere - on murals throughout the city.
+It is a political heavyweight, the home of many a famous cartoon strip - and evidence of Tin Tin and the Smurfs can be found everywhere - on murals throughout the city.

 Founded back in 979 AD, Brussels is a grande dame of Europe where you’ll see incredibly well-preserved medieval architecture alongside the more modern glass structures housing Europe’s politicians and civil servants, as today the city is the Headquarters of the European Union.